-GOAL 5: PROTECT, CONSERVE, AND ENHANCE THE ECOLOGICAL FUNCTIONS OF IMPORTANT FISH, WILDLIFE, AND PLANT HABITATS.
+GOAL 6: PROTECT, CONSERVE, AND ENHANCE THE ECOLOGICAL FUNCTIONS OF IMPORTANT FISH, WILDLIFE, AND PLANT HABITATS.

-OBJECTIVE: Identify important fish, wildlife, and plant habitats and develop strategies for protecting or restoring important habitats, particularly if they are at risk of significant degradation.
+OBJECTIVE A: Identify important fish, wildlife, and plant habitats and develop strategies for protecting or restoring important habitats, particularly if they are at risk of significant degradation.

 POLICIES: